-Sahar Eshtehardi is a second-year doctoral student in the Health Psychology track of the Counseling Psychology program at the University of Houston.
+Sahar Eshtehardi was a second-year doctoral student in the Health Psychology track of the Counseling Psychology program at the University of Houston.
 She is interested in the biobehavioral mechanisms that influence health outcomes in adolescents and young adults with chronic medical conditions, particularly the biological precursors of co-morbid mental and physical illness.
 Specifically, she is interested in

 examining factors of treatment adherence and health-related quality of life of youth and families who manage chronic illnesses.
 Sahar enjoys volunteering at her local animal shelter, plant-based cooking, and practicing hot yoga.

-Krystal Christopher is a fourth-year doctoral student in the Health Psychology track of the Counseling Psychology program at the University of Houston.
+Krystal Christopher was a fourth-year doctoral student in the Health Psychology track of the Counseling Psychology program at the University of Houston.
 She is interested in investigating social determinants of health, such as exposure to neighborhood violence, and the relationship to chronic stress as it pertains to the development of preventable risk factors, particularly in African Americans.
 She enjoys cooking, travelling, and spending time with family and friends.

-Ashley Taylor is a second-year doctoral student in the Health Psychology track of the Counseling Psychology program at the University of Houston.
+Ashley Taylor was a second-year doctoral student in the Health Psychology track of the Counseling Psychology program at the University of Houston.
 She aspires to create and foster early intervention and wellness programs aimed at addressing risk factors that are associated with obesity-related cancer and reducing cancer-related health disparities, particularly within African American and Hispanic populations.
 She also enjoys spending time with her family, long outdoor runs, and reading.